Japan: Several feared dead in Osaka building fire — reports | DW | 17.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Dozens have reportedly died in a fire that broke out in a building in the western Japanese city, according to Japan's public broadcaster NHK.
+Dozens are feared dead as a fire that broke out in a building in the western Japanese city, according to Japan's public broadcaster NHK.

-At least twenty seven people are feared dead in a fire that broke out in a building in a shopping district in the western Japenese city of Osaka, according to reports by the Japanese national broadcaster NHK.
+At least 27 people are feared dead in a fire that broke out in a building in a shopping district in the western Japenese city of Osaka, local media reported on Friday.

 The cause of the fire and other details are still not known.